 A sunny spot on the grassy meadow leading down to the lake is a perfect place to picnic.
 Sandwiched between views over the Kent Weald and the majestic home of Sir Winston Churchill, it's a feast for all the senses.
 The Landemare café has snacks and rolls for those keen to grab and go.

 Peruse a five star menu of picnicking spots.
 Enjoy first course on a pew by the Old Stables café, then move on for dessert in the meadow overlooking Ide Hill.
 Bring a blanket and digest among the wildflowers under a carefree blue sky.
 Four-legged friends on leads are welcome.

 Picnic in vast Knole Park against the backdrop of six hundred years of history.
 Choose from a secluded spot under a shady oak, or pull up a pew on one of the benches in the outdoor seating area.
 Keep a watchful eye for hungry deer, who are best left to munch on fresh grass.

 The 780 estate is just made for picnics, scenic walks and mini-adventures.
 Country paths lead to breathtaking views of the fairy tale ruin.
 Venture further still to seek out a shady spot in the ancient woodland.
 With cows gently grazing and birds overhead, it's a slice of picnic paradise.

-There are performances taking place throughout the summer at National Trust properties in Kent.
-From family favourites like The Railway Children and Peter Pan to classics such as The Tempest, A Midsummer Night’s Dream and Pride and Prejudice, there’s a wide range of productions to choose from.
+There are performances taking place throughout the summer at National Trust properties in and around Kent.
+From family favourites like Wind in the Willow and Alice in Wonderland to classics such as A Midsummer Night's Dream and Wuthering Heights, there’s a wide range of productions to choose from.